Desktop Publishing Do's and Don'ts

 Switch Color Mode to RGB, and do the same for RGB.

-There are many other modes, including specialized color modes such as grayscale.
+There are several other modes, including specialized color modes such as grayscale.
 Grayscale mode uses up to 256 shades of gray, ranging from light of 0 to dark of 256.

 Raster vs. Vector